Ruth Mountain Annual Ski Trip

 Ruth is a tricky ski tour to time properly because the lower portion of the trail has a propensity to transform into a torturous gauntlet in the wrong conditions—something Alex and I learned the hard way.
 The first few miles of trail traverse under the steep southwest wall of the valley.
 The route is intercepted by one avalanche debris field after another and if the trail is only partially melted out this means tiptoeing over snow bridges, skirting around massive snow piles, and transitioning from snow to dirt and back again more times than you can count.
 Last year, I waited to ski Ruth until mid-May, when satellite imagery showed the trail to be almost completely melted out.
 The trail still had a few significant avalanche debris piles to contend with, but for the most part it was easy-going.
 The goal this year was to hike it in similar conditions.
 I kept an eye on trip reports and satellite imagery and after the weekend of April 13th, it looked like the trail was sufficiently melted out.
 Our plans were laid, we were going to attempt Ruth!

 The first hurdle of the trip arrived before we even made it to the trailhead.
 Half a mile down the road from the Hannegan Pass Trailhead we encountered a large snow patch.
 Had there not been a set of tire tracks luring us into the sprawl of white, we would have likely have stopped here and found a place to pull off the road for the night, but the tracks were enticing and we felt confident our car and its winter tires could also make the journey.
 Approximately one hundred feet and ten seconds later our car lurched to a stop, our center high-pointed and our wheels spinning fruitlessly.
 This was not a good start.
-We all got our of the car to assess our predicament.
-Darkness was approaching, we were alone, and we were very very stuck.
+We all got out of the car to assess our predicament.
+Darkness was approaching, we were alone, and we were very, very stuck.
 We pulled our avalanche shovels out of our backpacks and started digging.
 A few more attempts to get unstuck were unsuccessful.

 Our tire chains were stowed deep in the belly of our car—under all of our skiing gear, camping gear, and sleeping platform.
 It all had to go.
 With our gear strewn about next to our car we finally were able to fish our tire chains out and put them on.
 They gave us more traction and we made progress in fits and starts.
 Finally, in the pitch dark, with Alex revving the car in reverse and Sander pushing from the front, the tires held and our car catapulted backwards through the snow, the headlights frantically jittering as they shrank into the night.
 The entire rescue mission took 45 minutes, but felt like hours.
 We set up our sleeping platform and crawled into bed, hoping to get as much sleep as our adrenaline-filled bodies would allow before our 3:30am alarm.